+Tier 3: Developing Community & State Capacity to Implement COSP with Fidelity

-COSP facilitators exist Statewide system in Ongoing support and resources across the state due to place for evaluating the being provided by Nebraska local training effectiveness of Children and Families Foundation t opportunities. participating in COSP facilitators trained in the model. - Fier 2: Providing Specialize d Support to become trained to be a COSP Fidelity Coach.
+COSP facilitators exist across the state due to local training opportunities.

+Statewide system in place for evaluating the effectiveness of participating in COSP Ongoing support and resources being provided by Nebraska Children and Families Foundation to facilitators trained in the model.

+Tier 2: Providing Specialized Support

+Rooted in Relationships (RiR) has supported one individual to become trained to be a COSP Fidelity Coach.

 RiR has supported three individuals to be trained to provide consultation groups for facilitators.

 RiR continues to support ongoing funding for consultation groups to occur throughout the year.